Jaanhvi18/Cohere/README.md

    python app.py
    ```

-5. Access the app by opening a web browser and navigating to `public URL: https://b53acd17be51fc764b.gradio.live`.
+5. Access the app by opening a web browser and navigating to 'https://b53acd17be51fc764b.gradio.live`.

 ## Usage